1,642 sickened with Salmonella in the United Sates and Canada linked to Thomas Onions

 On August 6, 2020, Taylor Farms issued a recall of foods that were made from recalled onions.

+As of October 8, 2020, this outbreak appears to be over.
+The FDA is continuing its investigation to find the root cause of the outbreak.
 Consumers, restaurants, and retailers should not eat, serve, or sell recalled onions from Thomson International, Inc., of Bakersfield, California, or other foods made with recalled onions.

 Symptoms of a Salmonella infection, called salmonellosis, typically start 6 to 72 hours after exposure to Salmonella bacteria from an infected animal, person or contaminated product.
 Symptoms include: